 This plan of study was developed as a guideline for students who plan to transfer to an Alabama public four-year institution and pursue a degree in Public Relations.
-Students who plan to transfer to an outof-state or private institution should consult that institution and plan their program of study in consultation with public relations faculty advisors and/or counselors.
+Students who plan to transfer to an out-of-state or private institution should consult that institution and plan their program of study in consultation with public relations faculty advisors and/or counselors.
 This program is available on the Sparks and Wallace Campuses.
 Upon completion of courses listed below, the transcript will reflect either an AA or AS degree without reference to the specific program of study.

-For Fine Arts, Humanities and Area V Electives: Some 4-year institutions require a specific course or courses in the indicated areas.
+- Must complete a 6-semester-hour sequence in Literature or History. - For Fine Arts, Humanities and Area V Electives: Some 4-year institutions require a specific course or courses in the indicated areas.
 Check the STARS Guide and Area V page of your intended transfer institution for additional guidance.
-Transfer credits may not exceed 50% of those required for the 4-year degree.

-ORI 101 or 105, CIS 146: Indicated courses may not be included in the STARS Articulation Guide but are applicable toward the associate degree.
+Transfer credits may not exceed 50% of those required for the 4-year degree. - ORI 101 or 105, CIS 146: Indicated courses may not be included in the STARS Articulation Guide but are applicable toward the associate degree.

-Title Credits

-English Composition I 3

-English Composition II 3

-English Composition I

 Item # Title Credits

+ENG 101 English Composition I 3

+ENG 102 English Composition II 3

+Item # Title Credits

 Natural Sciences 8

-MTH 110 or MTH 112 or more e advanced 3
+MTH 110 or MTH 112 or mor e advanced 3

 Item # Title Credits

 History 3-6

-ANT 200 or ECO 231 or GEO 100 or F POL 3-6
+ANT 200 or ECO 231 or GEO 100 or POL 3-6

-211 or PSY 200 or PSY 210 or SOC 2 00
+211 or PSY 200 or PSY 210 or SOC 200

 ECO 232 Principles of Microeconomics 3

-Title Credits
+Item # Title Credits

 ORI 101 OR ORI 105 1-3

-Microcomputer Applications 3
+CIS 146 Microcomputer Applications 3

 Electives as Determined by Transfer

 Institution (Public Relations)

 Total credits: 60-64

-ORI 101 OR ORI 105 Microcomputer Applications Electives as Determined by Transfer Institution (Public Relations)